iccaving/icccsite/README.md

 Navigate to 0.0.0.0:8000 with your web browser to see it.
 It is likely that images won't show up.

-# Windows GUI set up
+#<a id="winduhs"></a>Windows GUI set up
 Shit, that looks well hard.
 What's a poor Windows user to do?
 If you prefer clicking to typing, read on.

 Get yourself a [github](https://github.com/) account.
 Then install [Github for Windows](https://desktop.github.com/).
 Get someone else to add you to the repo.
 When you launch GitHub, click the + in the top left, then choose iccavingrepo->icccsite.
 Github will ask you where to download the repo to - I suggest My Documents.
 It will download all the files.
 To make a new trip report, copy template.md to the appropriate folder and then rename to something sensible like yorkshire-2015-09-02.md

 You can then edit them using [MarkdownPad](https://markdownpad.com/download.html).
 This is cute cos it shows what the text will look like on the right hand page, which is useful for spotting obvious mistakes.

 Once you're happy with your trip report, you can commit your change - go to Github, and it should have '1 uncommitted change' in the top bar.
 Click there, enter a description of your commit, click commit to master, then click sync in the top right.

 Building and synchronising the website on Windows is not as straightforwards - if you are capable of doing it, then you're unlikely to be reading this section.
 The advice for linux below applies.

-#Advanced Set Up
+#<a id="advanced"></a>Advanced Set Up
 If you want to be able to build and deploy the site yourself look here, otherwise ignore.
 ###Installing Pelican
 First make sure you have python 3.
 Python 2 will not work, it doesn't do unicode easily so I can't be bothered with it.
 If you like you can install virtualenv and then everything is set up in the env/ folder.
 You can then also use the publish.sh script.
 Otherwise: